Skip to main content

 Different Version

-• Check the ProcessForce version and platform.
-You can do this in SAP Client > Administration > Add-On Manager (see a screenshot above).
+• Verify the ProcessForce version and platform in SAP Client.
+To do this, navigate to: SAP Client → Administration → Add-On Manager (see a screenshot above).

-• Check what architecture PowerShell ISE is working on (on example screenshot is x86 = 32-bits) and check if this platform is the same as ProcessForce one.
+• Check the PowerShell ISE architecture: if running in 32-bit mode (x86), ensure if this platform is the same as ProcessForce one.

 Final